AustinCodingAcademy/advanced-ecommerce-1/README.md

 * X Change App into a class component

 #### Server
-* Create a database for this project
+* X Create a database for this project
-* Create a web server for ths project
+* X Create a web server for ths project
 * Create routes for products and orders